SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Cooldown | You can set the cooldown time before the ability can be used.
+| Teleportation Cool Time | You can set the cooldown time before the ability can be used.
 -----------------------
-## Best false accusation yer
+## Best False Charge
 ### Crew camp
 Death at the end of the first meeting<br>.
 SuperHostRoles support
 -----------------------
-## Nice nekomata
+## NiceNekomata
 ### Crew camp
 When I am expelled from a meeting, <br>.
 We will take one of them on the road, regardless of their position. <br>